degville/evilnick/README.md

 # evilnick
 # evilnick

-This is a new update - hello!
+This is a new update - goodbye!